 Half an hour later, everyone was there

-Antonio gave a small welcome speech.
-First, we had a visit to
+and Antonio gave a small welcome speech.
+First, we had a visit

-St. Elisabeth church.
-The Swatch MTV playground is a virtual
+the St. Elisabeth church.
+The Swatch MTV playground is a

-community that connects the most exciting and innovative creative
+virtual community that connects the most exciting and innovative

-talent from across the globe.
-On this weekend, Berlin was the
+creative talent from across the globe.
+On this weekend, Berlin

-final stop of several Swatch MTV playground events with previous
+was the final stop of several Swatch MTV playground events with

 So, let's have a look inside of the St. Elisabeth church...